zubair2004/RNN-from-Scratch./README.md

 # RNN-from-Scratch.
-Building RNNs from Scratch and using it to predict new dinosaur names.
+Building RNNs from Scratch in Python without the use of any utility functions and using it to predict new dinosaur names.